-MIXED LYMPHOCYTE REACTIVITY AGAINST NORMAL CELLS BY SPLENIC LYMPHOCYTES FROM TUMOR-BEARING MICE : II.
-STUDIES OF AUTOIMMUNE-LIKE ACTIVITY IN COMPLETELY SYNGENEIC AND SEMISYNGENEIC SYSTEMS
+MIXED LYMPHOCYTE REACTIVITY AGAINST NORMAL CELLS BY SPLENIC LYMPHOCYTES FROM TUMOR-BEARING MICE : I. STUDIES OF VIGOROUS IMMUNE RESPONSIVENESS INDUCED IN F1 MICE BY PARENTAL STRAIN TUMOR CELLS

 - Views Icon Views

 - Share Icon Share

 R. G. Devlin, J. D. McCurdy, P. E. Baronowsky; MIXED LYMPHOCYTE REACTIVITY AGAINST NORMAL CELLS BY SPLENIC LYMPHOCYTES FROM TUMOR-BEARING MICE : I. STUDIES OF VIGOROUS IMMUNE RESPONSIVENESS INDUCED IN F1 MICE BY PARENTAL STRAIN TUMOR CELLS .
 J Exp Med 1 January 1974; 139 (1): 224–229. doi: https://doi.org/10.1084/jem.139.1.224